Thursday, May 21, 2026

 There is no lack of bass on the album- it is unmistakably present and integral to the band's sound- Olivier Orlando often (maybe always) picks the bass with a treble-inducing plectrum.

 Complexity abounds on this debut album "Where Ideal and Denial Collide" yet it manages to remain subtle.
-The production is balanced- not overly processed - very cohesive- clean-- it all sits perfectly - which is I think due in part to the band's skills of self-editing.
+The production is balanced- not overly processed - very cohesive- clean-- it all sits nicely - which is I think due in part to the band's skills of self-editing.
 There aren't 'too many notes' or too many instruments.
 All of Oddleaf's musical elements intertwine without clashing or competing- actually a remarkable feat.
 I liken it to watching a busy intersection in Vietnam that has no stoplights yet everyone manages to flow through without incident- it's mesmerizing.

 Did I mention the keyboards?
 Lots of accomplished playing- great rock organ solos by main composer Carina Taurer...some great piano sections and cool Tony Banks and Keith Emerson-ish playful escapades.
 I need to check if she's won any awards yet- she sounds like a giant in the making.
 Lots of fantastic sections.